Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 And there would be tidal action.

-not Olympia, which we have a fairly high capital city here, but capital cities in some of the states, California specifically, that have fish on the steps of the capital in a in a brackish water situation, alive, swimming around.
+not Olympia, which we have a fairly high capital city here, but capital cities in some of the states, California specifically, that have fish on the steps of the capital in a brackish water situation, alive, swimming around.

-Not to say that that isn't there, because we may not again have been able to forecast in any way, shape, or form a displacement wave because it may be so far outside the parameters of A, our language B, the psychic human, who knows.
+Not to say that that isn't there, because we may not, again, have been able to forecast in any way, shape, or form a displacement wave because it may be so far outside the parameters of A, our language, B, the psychic human, who knows.

 But our data does show the global coastal event.